aem-design/aemdesign-aem-core/README.md

 # aemdesign-aem-core

-Current development version `1.0-SNAPSHOT`

-Current release version `1.0`
+## Version Convention
+Version numbers should follow semver format:

+ * MAJOR version when you make incompatible API changes,
+ * MINOR version when you add functionality in a backwards-compatible manner, and
+ * PATCH version when you make backwards-compatible bug fixes.

+Please use MAJOR and MINOT version in Tags, PATCH version will be automatically added as a commit count since the last tag using the git describe.

+## Version Meaning
+Version `1.0.3-SNAPSHOT` means that current checkout has uncommitted changes Version `1.0.3` means that current checkout does not have uncommitted changes and is 3 commits ahead of the tag `1.0`

-Minimal core artifacts required for providing overridable AEM components.
+## Minimal core artifacts required for providing overridable AEM components.

 `aemdesign-aem-core-deploy` module creates an aem package for deployment which contains:
  * `aemdesign-aem-author`